edu-salcedo/edu-salcedo/README.md

-I am a Mexican programming enthusiast, with the spirit of sharing knowledge and collaborating on computational projects.
+I am a student programming, with the spirit of sharing knowledge and collaborating on computational projects.

 ## 📬 Get in touch